A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Incorporation Approach

 \subsection{Fourier Neural Operator Learning}

-According to Convolution Theorem, differentiation is equivalent to multiplication in the Fourier domain~\cite{LiKALBSA2021}.
-This efficiency property makes Fourier transform frequently used to solve differential equations.
+According to the convolution theorem, differentiation is equivalent to multiplication in the Fourier domain~\cite{LiKALBSA2021}.
+This efficiency property makes DFT frequently used to solve differential equations.

-Recently, Fourier Neural Operators (FNOs), which is as currently the most promising one of the neural operators~\cite{Kovachki2021}, have been proposed as an effective framework to solve partial differential equations (PDEs). \cite{LiKALBSA2021} parameterize the integral kernel directly in the Fourier space, allowing for an expressive and efficient architecture for partial differential equations. \cite{GuptaXB_2021} introduces a multiwavelet-based neural operator learning scheme that compresses the associated operator’s kernel using fine-grained wavelets which enable numerically efficient representation.

-More recently, FNO has been introduced in other domains, such as computer vision tasks and time series forecasting. \cite{John2021} frames token mixing as operator learning and proposes an efficient token mixer that learns to mix in the Fourier domain. \cite{fedformer_2022} proposes Fourier enhanced blocks and Wavelet enhanced blocks to capture important structures in time series through frequency domain mapping. \cite{EVFGN_2022} reformulates the graph convolution operator in the frequency domain and efficiently computes graph convolutions over a supra-graph which represents non-static correlations between any two variables at any two timestamps.
+Recently, Fourier Neural Operators (FNOs)~\cite{LiKALBSA2021}, which is currently the most promising one of the neural operators~\cite{Kovachki2021}, have been proposed as an effective framework to solve partial differential equations (PDEs).
+More recently, FNO has been introduced in time series forecasting.
+FEDformer~\cite{fedformer_2022} proposes Fourier-enhanced blocks and Wavelet-enhanced blocks to capture important structures in time series through frequency domain mapping.
+FourierGNN~\cite{EVFGN_2022} reformulates the graph convolution operator in the frequency domain and efficiently computes graph convolutions over a hypervariate graph which represents the high-resolution correlations between any two variables at any two timestamps.